-Prof. Yehezkel Waisman, Director of the Emergency Medicine Department (ER) at Schneider Children’s, notes that every Purim, children arrive at the hospital suffering from different kinds of wounds and injuries typical of the holiday and therefore recommends ways for prevention:
+Prof. Yehezkel Waisman, Director of the Emergency Medicine Department (ER) at Schneider Children’s, notes that every Purim, children arrive at the hospital suffering from various wounds and injuries typical of the holiday and recommends how these can be prevented:

-Cap guns: Children should be kept away and prevented as far as possible from playing with cap guns of any kind as it can cause injuries and burns.
-In the event of an injury from a cap gun, the wound must be washed with tap water, dressed and the child brought as soon as possible to the hospital's ER for medical attention.
+Children should be kept away and prevented as far as possible from playing with cap guns of any kind as it can cause injuries and burns.
+In the event of an injury from a cap gun, the wound must be washed with tap water, bandaged and the child brought as soon as possible to the hospital's ER for medical attention.

-Costumes and Make-Up: Fancy-dress costumes should have the seal of approval from the Standards Institute and should be non-inflammable without attachments of feathers, paper, carton or cotton wool.
-Children should keep away from fire especially when they are wearing hats and wigs.
+Fancy-dress costumes should have the seal of approval from the Standards Institute and should be made of non-inflammable material without attachments of feathers, paper, carton or cotton wool.
+Children should keep their distance from fire especially when they are wearing hats and wigs.
 Only cosmetics approved by the Ministry of Health should be used.
 In the event of a suspected skin reaction as a result of makeup, wash the area with water and take the child to a first aid station.

-Dafna Ziv-Bosani, clinical dietician in the the Nutrition and Dietary Unit at Schneider Children’s, notes that children are apt to eat lots of candies and confectionary over Purim in place of nutritious food necessary for normal growth.
+Dafna Ziv-Bosani, clinical dietician in the the Nutrition and Dietary Unit, notes that children are apt to eat a lot of candies and confectionary over Purim rather than nutritious food necessary for normal growth.
 The importance of maintaining proper nutrition should be explained to children and limits imposed where appropriate.
 Candies should be limited to one or two at the most after a nutritious meal rather than eating all the candies at once.
-Preparation of “mishlochei manot” (Purim baskets) should be prepared at home together with the children, allowing for a better choice of contents, and providing an opportunity to explain the difference between healthy and less healthy snacks, such as those containing artificial food coloring or large quantities of sugar and fats.
+Preparation of “mishlochei manot” (Purim gift baskets) should be prepared at home together with the children, allowing for a better choice of contents, and providing an opportunity to explain the difference between healthy and unhealthy snacks, such as those containing artificial food coloring or large quantities of sugar and fats.